ealevey/Cybersecurity-Portfolio/Bash-Tools/README.md

 # 🛠️ Bash Tools Collection

-This folder contains three beginner-friendly Bash scripts designed for cybersecurity tasks, system maintenance, and automation.
-Each one is fully commented for learning and customization.
+This folder contains three scripts.
+These are all Bash Scripts as tools, one is a cybersecurity task, one is for system maintenence, and lastly the third one is for automation.

 ```text
 /Bash-Tools/